Moran, Michael, (1834-1906) Ireland, India Wharf

 Summit street on Christmas Day.
 He as only twenty six years old.

 He was the popular captain and harbor pilot.

 He had been captain of the R. C. Veit when she made one of the longest tows then on record;

 from New York to Maine and then to Florida and return.
 December 27, 1894 (NY Times)

-He had been a gotten his harbor piolets license at age 16.
+He received his harbor pilots license at age 16.

 Marriage: Julia Clare Irene Browne daughter of Mrs. Julia Brown married